 Sometimes the inlet valves in cisterns get stuck because there is dirt in the water.
-You will need to turn off the water at the mains or a nearby stopcock to rectify this.
+You must turn off the water at the mains or a nearby stopcock to rectify this.
 Then you will need to disassemble the unit, clean it, and put it together again.
 An Ormond plumber from our company will help you if you live; otherwise, we will send someone from your area.

 Remember that some cisterns are easier to access than others, and if you aren’t sure what to do, call in a plumber.
 We at Precision Electrical and Plumbing are here to help.

 Good luck keeping your toilet sparking clean and free from stubborn stains!
 Until next time!